nextcloud/news/docs/api/v2/README.md

 * Clean up before the update
 * Get all feeds and user ids
-* For each feed and user id, run the update command
+* For each feed and user id, run the update
 * Clean up after the update.

 The reference [implementation in Python](https://github.com/owncloud/news-updater) should give you a good idea how to design your own updater.

 If the REST API is used, Authorization is required via Basic Auth and the user needs to be in the admin group.
-When using the ownCloud console API, no authorization is required.
+If the ownCloud console API is used, no authorization is required.

 ### Clean Up Before Update
 This is used to clean up the database.
 It deletes folders and feeds that are marked for deletion.